Find out more about the 13 Ranger Services that cover the National Park.

-Glen Tanar Estate is a Highland estate specialising in forestry, farming and field sports.
+Glen Tanar Estate is a highland estate specialising in forestry, farming and field sports.
 The estate runs from Mount Keen in the south to the river Dee in the north and is dominated by its internationally important Caledonian forest remnant.
 There is a Visitor Centre at Braeloine, with free entrance, which includes a permanent exhibition explaining the history, management and wildlife of the estate.
 The Centre is manned by a full-time countryside ranger service which provides help with outdoor education and environmental activities.
 They offer advice which can help you make the most of exploring the area and we are happy to provide you with information on the local wildlife.
 Visits by educational groups are always welcome.

 Tel: 013398 86072

-The Highland Council Countryside Ranger aims to provide visitors and local communities with a greater understanding and respect for the natural and cultural heritage of the Highlands.
+The Highlife Highland Countryside Ranger aims to provide visitors and local communities with a greater understanding and respect for the natural and cultural heritage of the Highlands.
 They do this by providing information, advice, interpretation, environmental education and action that encourages a sense of stewardship for the natural environment.

 Working across Perthshire the Perth and Kinross Ranger Service supports community biodiversity projects, outdoor learning in schools, junior rangers and the John Muir Award.